-From Kenai it’s another 80 miles of scenic driving to Homer, a bustling community of artists, foodies and fishermen that’s also known as the “Halibut Capital of the World.”
+From Kenai it’s another 80 miles of scenic driving along the Sterling Highway to Homer, a bustling community of artists, foodies and fishermen that’s also known as the “Halibut Capital of the World.”
 Take a guided fishing charter, go kayaking, or stroll one of several wide, sandy beaches and the 4.5-mile Homer Spit, a slender finger of land that’s lined with some of the state’s best art galleries and gift shops.

 Day 6 Homer